HenrikSZ/HenrikSZ/README.md

 During all this, I had the opportunity to work with Virtual Forge, today a subsidiary of SAP system Cybersecurity company Onapsis.
 There I could earn valuable experience on developing on a commercial product, and having a tool verified and included in their CodeProfiler for HANA product.

+Currently, I am working with healthcare startup Team Alphawit on an app for Speech-Language Pathology.
+It is aimed at assisting therapy for people with brain injuries, for example after a stroke.

 Besides uni, I continue working on my projects, participating in Hackathons and doing coding challenges like AdventOfCode.